arthurhu1872/physical-ai-stl/docs/REPRODUCIBILITY.md

 └── rtamt_summary.json
 ```

-Figures are written under `figs/` by plot scripts.
+Figures are written under `figs/` and, for the core diffusion‑1D PDE + STL plots, under `assets/` by plot scripts.

 ---